 LISTEN | 'We won't be bullied': Ramaphosa's strong message to global foes

-To applause and cheers in the National Assembly, the president in his Sona declared South Africans were a resilient people
+To applause and cheers in National Assembly, president in Sona declares South Africans a resilient people

 Image: REUTERS/Esa Alexander